trueos/trueos-docs/trueos-handbook/preinstall.rst

 `TrueOS® website <https://www.trueos.org/downloads/>`_ or the `PC-BSD® CDN <http://iso.cdn.pcbsd.org/>`_.

+.. note:: All installation files are based off STABLE releases to TrueOS.
+By default, fresh TrueOS installs **only** obtain updates from the STABLE repository, but users can switch to the experimental UNSTABLE repository to test updates and bug fixes early.
+See the :ref:`Updating TrueOS` section for instructions on switching to the UNSTABLE update repository.

 Several types of files are available for download.
 Before downloading a file, review these descriptions to see which one best suits your need: